sitoolkit/sit-ds/README.md

 - SearchEngine: https://docs.requarks.io/en/search/elasticsearch
   - analyzer: kuromoji

+### Migration maven artifacts from Artifactory to Nexus
+sit-ds changed arm from Artifactory to Nexus.
+Here are the steps to migrate maven artifacts from Artifactory to Nexus.

+1.

 ### Backup

 1. Execute backup.sh specifing the directory you want to save backup files.